GoGoKo699/Random-Density-Matrix/README.md

 All codes are written in Python.
 Libraries required:

   - matplotlib for plots
+  - qibo for quantum ciecuit simulation
-  - numpy, statistics, random, time
+  - numpy, tensorflow, statistics, random, time

 #### Usage
 In this example, there are files that output every plot in the article, generated with the real normal distribution.